 - If you paid for fake tech support services or software with a credit card, call your credit card company to reverse the charges.

-- If you have given any other financial information to a scammer, or if you think the scammer might have gained access to such information, contact your bank to report the fraud immediately.
+- If you have given any other financial information to a scammer, or think that they accessed such information, contact your bank to report the fraud immediately.

-- Be on guard for any follow up “refund” scams where the tech support company offers you a refund based on your dissatisfaction with the service, or perhaps under the pretense that the company is going out of business.
-The scammer will then ask for your credit card or bank information so that they can make a deposit, but instead will take money out of your account.
+- Be on guard for any follow up scams where the fake tech support company offers you a “refund.”
+The scammer will ask for your credit card or bank information to make a “deposit,” but will instead take money out of your account.

 For more information about online tech support scams, check out the following webpages: